Vancouver Canucks Odds

 Across the nation, loyalties are divided among the seven NHL teams that make their home in Canada.
-In British Columbia, however, there’s no questioning the team at the top of the charts.
-The Vancouver Canucks joined the league as an expansion team in 1970, but the roots of the club go much deeper than that.
+In British Columbia, however, there’s no questioning the team at the top of the charts: the Vancouver Canucks, who joined the league as an expansion team in 1970.

 You’ll find odds for pregame bets like the moneyline, goal line and total below, and you can expect to see movement in the numbers.
 Staying on top of where things stand is easy with a live odds feed as we pull together the latest odds from various sportsbooks.

 Canucks live betting / in-game odds